laracasts/TestDummy/readme.md

 #### I want to control how my models are built and saved...

-Okay, just create your own implementation of `Laracasts\TestDummy\BuildableRepositoryInterface`.
-This contract is composed of two methods that you'll need to implement: `build` and `save`.
+Okay, just create your own implementation of `Laracasts\TestDummy\IsPersistable`.
+This contract is composed of a few methods that you'll need to implement.

-Use `build` to describe how to populate your class/model with the given attributes.
-Use `save` to specify how the entity should be saved/persisted to the database.

 Once you have your implementation, before your tests run, add: